Unionists

 Sinn Fein-IRA,

-but that doesn't mean I have much time for their unionist opponents.
+but that doesn't mean I have much time for unionism.

-As a southern Irishman, I have much more in common with
+As a southern Irishman, I have more in common with England

 than with Northern Ireland.